 We also offer lessons on a limited basis in the greater Phoenix, AZ area.
 Contact our office for information.

 It is helpful but not required to have the student brought to the class by the same person each day.

 It is very important that each swimmer be able to transfer their skills to different environments.
 Their safety depends upon being able to swim even when the setting, pool, or people change.

 With practice afterwards, your child will continue to build upon what he or she has learned without the need for additional lessons.
 In the unusual case that additional lessons are needed, Mike will let you know.

 Most swimmers will exceed these basic skills and Mike will challenge each swimmer to reach their developmental potential.
 Some swimmers will do more than others, but do not compare your child to others.
 Each child is individual and will develop skills at his or her own pace.

 The key to your child’s success is not about the number of days or length of each lesson.
 The quality of instruction and commitment to frequent practice leads to the best final result.

-In Mike’s experience successfully teaching over 15,000 students, he has found the group format to be most effective with young children.
+In Mike’s experience successfully teaching thousands of students, he has found the group format to be most effective with young children.
 Only when special needs are present do we recommend smaller class sizes.
 If you still choose to limit your child’s class size, the cost of a full group of four still applies to the smaller class.

 The consistency of day-to-day instruction and positive reinforcement along with his keen insight into a child’s motivations helps him instill the confidence that is foundational to the development of swimming as a lifelong skill.